keenlabs/KeenClient-Java/README.md

 ```
 The ```MultiAnalysis.Builder``` will only allow configuration of properties that are actually supported by a Multi-Analysis, and will throw an exception at the build() call if the set of parameters configured isn't sufficient, e.g. if there are no SubAnalysis instances set.

 Funnel analysis can similarly be perfomed using the `Funnel.Builder`.
-As with multi-analysis, some parameter checking is done to ensure a required parameters are at least provided.
+As with multi-analysis, some parameter checking is done to ensure required parameters are at least provided.
 The result of a funnel analysis is a `FunnelResult`, on which a `ListResult` containing the results of the funnel are available through `getFunnelResult()`, and if actor values were requested, their results will be available through `getActorsResult()`. `FunnelStep`s are required to provide a collection name, an actor property name, and a `Timeframe` instance unless one is provided for the entire funnel using `Funnel.Builder.withTimeframe()`.
 Additional optional parameters are available for specifying a list of `Filter`s for each step and the special parameters `inverted`, `optional`, and `withActors`.

 ``` java
 final Funnel funnel = new Funnel.Builder()